-Configuring the FTP interface
+Configuring the FTP Interface

 Before logging in to the server's FTP server, the network must be configured according to the local network topology.
-This is primarily a matter of setting a static IP address or configuring MAXX to use DHCP to obtain an IP address from a DHCP server.
-Refer to page 53 for details on configuring the network settings.
+This is primarily a matter of setting a static IP address or configuring the server to use DHCP to obtain an IP address from a DHCP server.
+Refer to page 54 for details on configuring the network settings.